Polymorphic Iterable Sequential Effect Systems: Relationships to Semantic Notions of Effects

 The primary technical differences between graded monads and effect quantales stem from the differences in sequencing and partial order.
 Graded monads require a total sequencing operation, while effect quantales admit partial sequencing.
 However, it is straightforward to add an extra element to the monoid to represent being ``undefined'' and simply reject programs given this ``extra'' effect, as the original work on effect quantales did~\cite{ecoop17}; so this is not a critical difference.
 Graded monads support more relaxed notions of order --- pre-orders --- than the partial join-semilattice required by effect quantales.
 As with effectoids, restricting a graded monad to satisfy the effect quantale laws requires the preorder to be a partial join-semilattice satisfying the distributivity laws.
-This is a smaller distinction than with effectoids, since graded monads are already total principalled effectoids, and therefore sequencing is automatically monotone and possesses a global unit.
+This is a smaller distinction than with effectoids, since graded monads already possess a global unit.
 Intuitively, the partial join-semilattice restriction means effect quantales are limited to cases where if there is \emph{any} common upper bound of two effects, there is a \emph{unique, best} (least) such upper bound, while graded monads impose no requirements on upper bounds (and without a join, no distributivity).

-However, as with the comparison to effectoids, we are unaware of any concrete sequential (or commutative) effect system requiring the extra flexibility this pre-order affords: Katsumata himself notes that most interesting examples seem to not require the flexibility, and all examples used by Katsumata are total join semilattices satisfying the effect quantale distributivity laws (which are then expressible as effect quantales).
-In addition to not knowing of systems requiring the extra generality, joins (as opposed to general partial orders) play a significant role in most work on type inference, including for the one class of sequential effect systems with established inference results~\cite{skalka2008types,Skalka2008}.
+Katsumata notes that most interesting examples seem to not require the flexibility of pre-orders, and all examples used by Katsumata are total join semilattices satisfying the effect quantale distributivity laws (which are then expressible as effect quantales).
+In addition to not knowing of systems requiring the (full) extra generality,\footnote{History effects (Section \ref{sec:history_effects}) are defined by a pre-order and then quotiented by an equivalence relation to obtain an effect quantale, But they do not exploit the full generality of pre-orders, since quotienting by equivalence still ensures there is a unique least upper bound on any pair of effects (the equivalence class of joining the two effects with a $|$ operator), which is not necessarily true for all quotients of pre-orders.} joins (rather than general partial orders) play a significant role in most work on type inference, including for the one class of sequential effect systems with established inference results~\cite{skalka2008types,Skalka2008}.